CITANZ/society-documentation/Act-2022-Amendments.md

 **9A.7 Interests Register**

 The Committee must keep and maintain an Interests Register recording all disclosures made under Rule 9A.5.
-The Interests Register may be inspected by any Officer at any reasonable time.
+The Interests Register must be available for inspection by any Member or Officer of the Society at any reasonable time, subject to redaction of personal information where required by law.

 ---